SoftwareQuTech/qoala-mlir/docs/functionize.md

       value was not discovered before as a value coming from outside the group (to avoid duplication of values).
 If that is the case, we discovered an _external argument_, then we do some things:
-      1. First, we keep track of how this value will be passes as an argument to the new function, so we map the original value with teh position on the arguments list that will correspond.
+      1. First, we keep track of how this value will be passes as an argument to the new function, so we map the original value with the position on the arguments list that will correspond.
       2. Second, we add that value (and the type) to the set of external values (and external types).
 2. Get the results of the operation.
 For each one of them:
    1. Check if the results has any uses (another operation _somewhere_ uses the current result of the current operation):